Charles Felix Van Quickenborne: Missouri

+St. Regis Seminary

-Father van Quickenbourne had opened St. Regis Seminary, a school for young Indian boys, at Florissant, Mo. in May 1824.
+Van Quickenbourne had opened St. Regis Seminary, a boarding school for young Native American boys, at Florissant, Mo. in May 1824.
 In late 1824 he wrote to the Superior General of the Jesuits about opening a college in St. Louis on land he had purchased at auction.
-The beginnings of Saint Louis University as a Jesuit institution may be dated from the period (second half of 1825) at which white students were first received by Father van Quickenborne at St. Regis Seminary.
+The beginnings of Saint Louis University as a Jesuit institution may be dated from the period (second half of 1825) at which white students were first received at St. Regis.

+Researchers have noted van Quickenborne's harsh treatment of children at St. Regis, including slavery-like conditions and physical abuse.

 First recorded Kansas baptism

 The following is the first certified baptism: